fritz-pal/Botpal/README.md

 (title made by botpal himself)

-to install:
+## to install:
  - install libraries using "pip install -r requirements.txt"
  - create .env file with all necessary environment variables in format:
+ - replace lordzaros_ with your own channel in the channel and twitch tokens variables
+ - run bot
+ - run !createreward command in your twitch chat and copy the returned ID into the .env

 ```
 SPOTIFY_CLIENT_ID=""
 SPOTIFY_CLIENT_SECRET=""
 TWITCH_CLIENT_ID=""
-TWITCH_TOKEN="" # created using the link in the comment at the top of the file
+TWITCH_TOKEN="" # created using the link in the comment at the top of the file (while logged into the bot account)
 TWITCH_CLIENT_SECRET=""

 FLASK_SECRET_KEY="" # random string